9 Easy Day Trips from Tallinn by Bus, Ferry or Train

 In brief:

-• Best time to visit: April–September, snowy winter
+• Best time to visit: April–September, or snowy winter

-• What to do: Kuressaare Castle, Sõrve Lighthouse, birdwatching, swimming
+• What to do: Kuressaare Castle, Sõrve Lighthouse, birdwatching, crater lake

 • How long to spend here: At least 6 hours

-If you’re visiting for just one day, you’ll likely only have time to explore Kuressaare – and that’s perfectly fine.
-But I’ll mention two more attractions in case you decide to extend your stay.
+If you’re only here for the day, you’ll likely have time to explore just Kuressaare — and that’s perfectly fine.
+But if you stay overnight, there are two more stops worth adding:

 9. Helsinki, Finland